 The SSL certificate will be maintained to a single server, the HyperCX NFV appliance.
 This avoids to keep the certificate in all the backends.

 Backends are monitored.
 This means that, as long as the backends is listening for connections, it will be marked as healthy and will receive requests.

 L7 Load Balancer does not require that the backends use the vRouter's IP as gateway.
 The considerations here are similar to the previously mentioned L4 Load Balancing VNF.

 These VNF will automatically configure an SSL certificate for the HTTPS endpoint based on letsencrypt.
 For this to work, a DNS entry must be configured on your DNS servers pointing Site URL to the public IP these vrouter will have.
 You can force a specific IP from the address pool on the NIC options.

 Only two parameters are mandatory to enable the load balancer.
+These two must be set in a single field.
 During instantiation, under Custom attributes.
-If both of the following attributes are filled, the load balancer will be enabled.
+If both attributes are found in the field, the load balancer will be enabled.